 Ray Hicks passed away in 2003.
 I continue to feel his wisdom & legacy each time I take the stage.

 (Photo by: Tom Raymond.
 This life-size portrait of Ray is on loan to the International Storytelling Center from the “Connie Regan-Blake Library of Congress Collection.”)

 A treasured group of storytelling friends who gathered for a week each year to work on stories, play, nurture our creative juices and sink into deep conversations.
 We had a 30 year run!
 And now we keep our friendships going on Zoom.
+(Jay O’Callahan and Len Cabral didn’t make it into this photo.)
 We call ourselves the “Blue Lakers.”

 Another major project – sorting and sending my materials to the Library of Congress to be a part of the “Connie Regan-Blake Collection” containing papers, sound recordings, photographs, moving images, and artifacts, that document my career.

 First shipment ready to head to the Library of Congress to be a part of the “Connie Regan-Blake Collection.”
 Hoping to send another shipment soon!

 I can still hear Ray Hicks telling me, “Connie, tell on.
 Tell on!”
 I invite you to do the same!

 Send Connie a message about your favorite story or memory in the contact form below.